Alexander Campbell (musician and writer): Marriage, medical studies, artist, and writer

-It was followed by 'The Grampians Desolate, a poem in six books' (Edinburgh, 1804).

-More than half of this work, which is without literary merit, consists of notes.
-Its object was to call attention to the 'deplorable condition' of the highlands, brought about by the introduction of sheep-farming.
+In his next work, a "poem in six books" called The Grampians Desolate (1804, Edinburgh), Campbell focuses on the negative impact sheep-farming has had on the landscape of the highlands.
+The ODBN states that "more than half of this work, which is without literary merit, consists of notes."
 A melancholy incident recorded in a note to page 11 led to the establishment of the Edinburgh Destitute Sick Society.

-After some interval there appeared 'Albyn's Anthology, or a select collection of the melodies and vocal poetry of Scotland, peculiar to Scotland and the Isles, hitherto unpublished' (2 vols.
+After some interval there appeared Albyn's anthology, or, A select collection of the melodies and vocal poetry of Scotland, peculiar to Scotland and the Isles, hitherto unpublished (2 vols.
 Edinburgh, 1816 and 1818).
 Campbell had projected this work since 1790, but it was not till Henry Mackenzie, Walter Scott (who obtained the prince regent's acceptance of the dedication of the book), and other Edinburgh men of note, gave him their help that the project was carried out.
 A grant was obtained from the Highland Society, and the author travelled between eleven and twelve hundred miles in collecting materials (preface).
 Among the contributors of verse are Scott, Hogg, Jamieson, and Alexander Boswell.
-In the 'Anthology' (p.
-66) Campbell claims the authorship of the well-known air usually joined to Tannahill's 'Gloomy Winter's nou awa';’ but the claim has been disputed (ANDERSON, Scottish Nation).
+The publication was a success, although a promised third volume never appeared.

+Albyn's anthology is important as an early publication of piobaireachd songs and of music using Gaelic language text, and for its commentary on earlier publications of Scottish music.
+It contained a total of 191 Gaelic folk songs from Northwest Scotland, and included the first publication of John Wilson's lyric "Turn Ye to Me".
+The work is also noted for Campbell's controversial claim of authorship of the well-known tune to Tannahill's "Gloomy winter's noo awa".
+While disputed by some, the ODNB write that "[while] his tune resembles an older traditional melody, there is sufficient change of character in it for Campbell to deserve the credit".
+This tune was notably utilized in Michael Nyman's award-winning score for Jane Campion's film The Piano (1993).
+Grove Music Online states that while the tune enjoyed great popularity in many pirated version it brought Campbell neither fame or fortune.